If you want to celebrate Day of the Dead in Mexico, there are some fundamentals…

 When you think of wildlife in Costa Rica, probably one of the first things that comes to mind are Sloths!
-This is probably due to the fact that there are several Sloth Rescue Centres across the country that allow visitors to get a real close look at sloths (and sometimes babies as well!)
+This is probably due to the fact that there are several Sloth Rescue Centres across the country.
+These allow visitors to get a real close look at sloths (and sometimes babies as well!)

 There are two types of sloths in the world, the two-toed sloth and the three-toed sloth.
 Both can be found in Costa Rica.
 Specifically, the species found in Costa Rica are the Hoffman’s Two-Toed Sloth and the Brown-Throated Sloth.